Endangering the Welfare of a Child Defense Attorneys Passaic County, NJ

 We will examine any physical evidence as well as witness or victim’s testimony.
 Often times in such contentious and complex cases, witnesses or victims have been coerced into giving weighted testimony against the defendants.
 If we can show that any of the testimony may have been tainted due to coercion, confusion, or a litany of other factors, that testimony may not be usable and lead to a better outcome in your case.

 The difference between a second degree or higher child welfare endangerment criminal charge and a third degree or lower child endangerment criminal (or non-criminal) charge is enormous.
 It can be the difference between a mandatory five (5) year stint in state prison vs. potentially rehabilitation and probation.
 Do not leave this determination to chance.
 Lean on an experienced law firm to protect your freedom.

-Contact our Woodland Park Child Welfare Endangerment Attorneys Today
+Contact our Little Falls Child Welfare Endangerment Attorneys Today

-At Del Sardo & Montanari, we empathize with the stress, embarrassment, and tarnished reputation which can result from sex crime charges including endangering the welfare of a child.
+At The Montanari Law Group, we empathize with the stress, embarrassment, and tarnished reputation which can result from sex crime charges including endangering the welfare of a child.
 In such cases, it is critical to use every available resource to attempt to show that the charges are not legally valid.
-Our law firm has been one such resource for our clients in local New Jersey towns including Clifton, Paterson, Wayne, West Milford, Little Falls, Woodland Park and the greater Passaic County region.
+Our law firm has been one such resource for our clients in local New Jersey towns including Clifton, Paterson, Wayne, West Milford, Little Falls, Woodland Park, and the greater Passaic County region.

-Contact us online or give us a call at our Woodland Park offices at (973) 233-4396 to speak with a member of our criminal defense team.
+Contact us online or give us a call at our Little Falls offices at (973) 233-4396 to speak with a member of our criminal defense team.
 We still be standing by to discuss the specifics of your endangering the welfare of children charges, how we can best serve you, and what the next steps might entail.